Fetal development: The 1st trimester

 Week 3: Fertilization

 The sperm and egg unite in one of your fallopian tubes to form a one-celled entity called a zygote.
-If more than one egg is released and fertilized, you may have multiple zygotes.
+If more than one egg is released and fertilized, you might have multiple zygotes.

 Soon after fertilization, the zygote travels down the fallopian tube toward the uterus.
-At the same time, it will begin dividing rapidly to form a cluster of cells resembling a tiny raspberry.
-The inner group of cells will become the embryo.
-The outer group of cells will become the membranes that nourish and protect it.
+At the same time, it will begin dividing to form a cluster of cells resembling a tiny raspberry — a morula.

 Week 4: Implantation